xzel23/meja/doc/RELEASING.md

 # Releasing

 The Meja build publishes a coherent BOM on every release.
 Major and minor releases publish every library module;
-patch releases publish only changed modules and the BOM.
+patch releases publish changed modules and the BOM.
+A patch containing only a publication-relevant dependency-catalog change publishes the BOM alone.
 The BOM constrains each module to the version that actually exists in Maven Central.

 `gradle/release-state.toml` records the last successfully published version and source revision of every library module. `gradle/prepared-release.toml` is a short-lived, committed candidate plan.
 It is the only source of truth for